daniel1896/axis-vapix/README.md

-# Axis Vapix/Onvif Python
+# Axis Vapix Python

-This library is designed to provide control and configuration of Axis cameras using the Onvif and Vapix protocol.
+This library is designed to provide control and configuration of Axis cameras using the Vapix protocol.

 **VAPIX®** is Axis' own open API (Application Programming Interface) using standard protocols enabling integration into a wide range of solutions on different platforms.

-**VAPIX®** provides functionality for requesting images, controlling Pan Tilt Zoom, controlling Input and Output ports, retrieve and control internal settings, to manage Events, record and retrieve video to/from the SD card, and much, much more.
+It provides functionality for requesting images, controlling Pan Tilt Zoom, controlling Input and Output ports, retrieve and control internal settings, to manage Events, record and retrieve video to/from the SD card, and much, much more.
 Almost all functionality available in Axis products can be controlled using VAPIX®, some functions are even only supported via VAPIX®, for example, to retrieve Bitmap images.

-**ONVIF (Open Network Video Interface Forum)** is a global and open industry forum with the goal of facilitating the development and use of a global open standard for the interface of physical IP-based security products.
-ONVIF creates a standard for how IP products within video surveillance and other physical security areas can communicate with each other.
-ONVIF is an organization started in 2008 by Axis Communications, Bosch Security Systems and Sony.

 ## Installation
 Install the package through setup.py